arvsrao/arvsrao.github.io/_drafts/2022-03-03-prospective-projection.md

 ## Perspective

 Perspective in art and photography is about representing depth of 3D scenes in 2D.
 When thinking about perspective the first image that comes to mind, and it ought to be familiar to most people, is of railroad tracks running off into the distance.
 The tracks though parallel are rendered as angled toward each other such that they would eventually meet at some point behind the image plane called the *vanishing point*, or the *point at infinity*.
-Objects further away appear smaller than those closer to the camera or eye.
-This is what the world looks like to us and cameras, since cameras are meant to capture of the world as we see.
+Objects further away appear smaller than those closer to the eye.
+This is what the world looks like to us and cameras, since cameras are meant to capture the world as we see.

-In a [previous post](/2022-02-26-camera-matrix.html) I dervied the camera matrix, a projective transformation of a 3D scene in front of a camera looking down the negative $z$-axis onto an image plane located behind the camera at $z = F$.
+In a [previous post](/2022-02-26-camera-matrix.html) I dervied the camera matrix, a projective transformation of a 3D scene in front of a camera looking down the negative $z$-axis onto an image plane located behind the camera center at $z = F$.
 The camera projection renders the scene in perspective on the image plane.
 Scene points are projected onto the image plane by dividing their $x$ and $y$ coordinates by the depth coordinate $z$.
 This *homogenous division* scales points by there depth; consequently, scene points further away are projected to points on the image closer the image center.
-Lines (e.g. railroad tracks) in the scene which have depth will naturally angle inward, toward the image plane center; and the result is objects in the scene will appear smaller if located further away from the origin.
+As a result lines (e.g. railroad tracks) in the scene which have depth will naturally angle inward, toward the image plane center; and objects in the scene will appear smaller if located further away from the origin.
 $$
 P =
 \begin{bmatrix}